Welcome to Norrbotten's museum

 Glacial archaeological finds have been made in various places around the world.
 Perhaps the most famous find is the Iceman, or Ötzi as he is also known, who lay frozen in a glacier in the Alps for more than 5000 years.

-However, finds of human remains are not commonplace.
-It is more common to make archaeological finds linked to hunting and transport such as parts of quivers, skids and arrows.
-In Norway, they have also found more personal equipment such as used shoes and clothing.
+However, finds of human remains are not common.
+Archaeological finds related to hunting and transportation, such as parts of sledges, skis and arrows, are more common.
+In Norway, more personal equipment has also been found, such as worn-out shoes and clothing.

 The research project GLAS included inventories along the entire Swedish mountain chain.
 The project was initiated by Stockholm University and is financed by the Marcus and Amalia Wallenberg Memorial Foundation.
 In addition to Stockholm University and Norrbotten Museum, Jämtland County Museum Jamtli, the Silver Museum in Arjeplog, Ájtte - Swedish Mountain and Sami Museum and Västerbotten Museum participated.

-The desert cemetery at Silbojokk/Silbbajåhkå is eroding out into lake Sädvajaure/Sädvvajávrre.
-Therefore, the Norrbotten Museum carries out archaeological investigations on the site.
-The purpose of the investigations is to make use of as much information as possible before it is destroyed.
-From an ethical perspective, it is also not good for human remains to be washed up on the beach.
+The deserted cemetery at Silbojokk/Silbbajåhkå is eroding into Lake Sädvajaure/Sädvvajávrre.
+We are conducting archaeological investigations at the site of to preserve as much information as possible before it is destroyed.
+From an ethical perspective, it is also not good for human remains to wash up on the beach.

 The investigations have been carried out in batches since 2003.
 Up to and including 2022, about ninety graves have been investigated.
 The surveyed area is approximately 500 square meters.
 The original burial site is estimated to have been approximately 400 square meters.
 The area that remains to be investigated is mainly inside the church grounds, and there we know that there are still graves.